PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
- * 0.2.3 Added a more comprehensive corpus of the Greek words utilizing wikileksiko corpus
+ * 0.2.3 Added a more comprehensive corpus of the Greek words utilizing wikileksiko corpus, small improvements to the handling of prefixes in verbs
  * 0.2.2 Fixed exceptions message
  * 0.2.1 Fixes in verb module, mainly to modal verbs but also some minor issues resolved also.
 Added custom exceptions in exceptions module